Cover image: A 2D projection of a 3D hyperspectral data cube. Image credit NASA.

 The big data problem

-There is one issue with HSI systems beyond the fancy optics--data.
+There is one issue with HSI systems beyond the fancy optics---data.
 Consider the sensor in your everyday smartphone camera.
 A standard 1920 x 1080 image has a total of 2,073,600 spatial coordinates in RGB (red-green-blue) image.
 To record it, the sensor recorded 3 values per pixel: one value for the response in the red band, one value for green band, and one for the blue band.
 That brings us to 6,220,800 values to keep track of.
 Now consider a hyperspectral imager, where each image coordinate may have hundreds of values in the spectral domain.
 Holy big data!

 Modern computers are much cheaper and more powerful than ever, opening doors to faster processing of HSI data and even hyperspectral video.
 Coupled with new computing techniques like deep learning and computer vision, I think hyperspectral imaging could lead to major breakthroughs in science and technology in the years ahead.

-Stay tuned for Part 2 next week, diving into the space remote sensing applications, space probes, and discoveries made via hyperspectral imaging.
+Check out my other article, Space Applications of Hyperspectral Imaging, which dives into the space remote sensing applications, space probes, and discoveries made via hyperspectral imaging.

 - A free, detailed resource for understanding the finer details of hyperspectral imaging: Adão, Telmo, et al. "Hyperspectral imaging: A review on UAV-based sensors, data processing and applications for agriculture and forestry."
 Remote Sensing 9.11 (2017): 1110.